solidrock-technology/docs/docs/faqs/index.md

 2. Enable it at the custom field level.
 Doing it this way means you don't need to have public group registrations enabled for every event that uses a particular group set, but can be more granular in deciding which events should allow this option and which should not.
 When creating or editing a 'Group Select' field from the 'Admin Console' > 'Form Builder' > 'Fields' area you will have the option to enable this feature.
 Fields setup in this way will provide an instruction to LEad Bookers that they must enter the unique group code, or if they themselves are the group coordinator that they can register a group and be sent the unique code to use.

 ::: warning Change in field behaviour
-When the setting is enabled globally for a Group Set, or individually for a given Group Select field the behaviour of assigning tickets to groups changes for Lead Bookers.
+When the setting is enabled, the behaviour of assigning tickets to group items changes for Lead Bookers.
 Instead of having the option to search by name or view within a dropdown, they must now use the unique group code when filling out delegate details.
 :::

 ## Orders